Package 'dismo'

 References

 Steven J. Phillips, Miroslav Dudik, Robert E. Schapire, 2004.
 A maximum entropy approach to species distribution modeling.
-Proceedings of the Twenty-First International Conference on Machine Learning. p.
-655-662.
+Proceedings of the Twenty-First International Conference on Machine Learning: 655-662.

 Steven J. Phillips, Robert P. Anderson, Robert E. Schapire, 2006.
 Maximum entropy modeling of species geographic distributions.
 Ecological Modelling 190:231-259.